aupasmi1/iress-robot-simulator/README.md

 # Toy Robot Simulator

-This is a command line Java application that simulates a robot on a specifiable grid
+This is a command line Java application that simulates a robot on a fixed 5 x 5 grid

 ## Description

-- The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+- The application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.
 - There are no other obstructions on the table surface.
 - The robot is free to roam around the surface of the table, but must be